ry207/Jarvis/README.md

 ## Features
 Interact with Jarvis by saying or typing the following commands:

 - **`text mode/speech`** - While in text mode, type 'speech' to enter speech mode.
-In speech mode, type 'text', to enter text mode.
+In speech mode, type 'text mode', to enter text mode.
 - **`help`** - Shows a list of commands you can either say or type.
 - **`shut down`** - Shuts downs the machine.
 - **`tell me a fact`** - Tells a random fact.